AlexiaDelorme/project-spacex/testing/TESTING.md

     - Click on the 'Delete' button and confirm that the trip item was removed from the cart.
 - [x] Adjust passenger number:
     - Try to set the passenger number to 0 and confirm that you get an alert box advising you that you should have at least 1 passenger.
-    - Try to set the passenger number above the available slots for this trip and confirm that you get an alert box advising that you cannot book for more passengers.
+    - Try to set the passenger number above the available slots for this trip and confirm that you get an alert box advising you that you cannot book for more passengers.
     - Set a correct passenger number by clicking on the '+' icon button to increment the passenger number by 1, then click on the 'Adjust passenger' button.
     - You should get an alert box confirming you that the passenger number has been updated for this specific trip.
     - Confirm that the sub-total for this specific trip as well as the grand total of the cart have been updated.